applerom/aws-s3-conditional-requests-examples/README.md

 - Improve application performance by utilizing client-side caching
 - Handle cache invalidation efficiently

-### 2. Atomic Operations for Rate Limiting (`rate_limiter.py`)
+### 2. Simple Rate Limiting (`rate_limiter.py`)

-This example showcases how to implement atomic operations using S3 Conditional Requests.
+This example showcases how to implement a basic rate limiting mechanism using S3 Conditional Requests.
 It demonstrates:

-- How to create a distributed rate limiter without additional infrastructure
+- How to create a distributed rate limiter using S3 objects as markers
-- Handling concurrent modifications safely
+- Using the If-None-Match condition to ensure uniqueness of requests
-- Implementing retry logic for robust operations
+- Implementing a time-windowed approach for rate limiting

-## TODO examples

-- Optimistic concurrency control for collaborative editing
-- Versioned configurations management
-- Data pipeline integrity checks
-- Audit trail implementation
-- Distributed locking mechanisms
+Note: This is not an atomic rate limiter due to limitations in S3's conditional write operations.
+It serves as a demonstration of using conditional requests within S3's capabilities.

+## Limitations and Considerations

+- S3 PutObject operation only supports If-None-Match with the * value, which means "create the object only if it doesn't already exist."
+- True atomic read-modify-update operations are not possible with S3 Conditional Requests alone.
+- The rate limiter example is a simplified approach and may not be suitable for high-concurrency scenarios.

 ## Getting Started